System Design Space

 Center for Enablement (C4E)

-Instead of the traditional Center of Excellence, the authors propose the C4E model - a team that does not control, but helps other teams to create high-quality APIs.
+Instead of the traditional Center of Excellence, the authors propose a Center for Enablement: a team that helps other teams create high-quality APIs rather than only controlling them.

 Connection